soundanalogous/Breakout/README.md

 Test environment
 ---

+Mac OSX Snow Leopard (not yet tested on Lion)

 Google Chrome.
 Seems to work in Safari too, but I have not tested extensively.
 Does not currently work in Firefox 6.
 I need to change the server to use a more current WebSocket implementation.

 node js version 0.4.11

 Arduino UNO running StandardFirmata (for Firmata 2.3).
 Compiled in Arduino 1.0 beta3 Teensy 2.0 running StandardFirmata (for Firmata 2.3).
-Compiled in Arduino 0022.
-Arduino FIO running StandardFirmata (for Firmata 2.3).
+Compiled in Arduio 1.0 beta3 Arduino FIO running StandardFirmata (for Firmata 2.3).
 Compiled in Arduino 1.0 beta3

 The RFID example requires RFID_Firmata and the ID12RFIDReaderLibrary for Arduino [get it here](https://github.com/soundanalogous/ID-12-RFID-Reader-Library).